deliverystack/kontent.components/README.md

   //...
 ```

-## Content Types

-This prototype uses the kontent.ai content types described in the following sections.

 ### The **PageContent** Content Type Snippet

 The **PageContent** content type snippet contains the MainComponents Linked items field that lets the CMS user select CMS Component items to populate the main region of the layout for the page.